Cuthbert Taylor: Colour bar

+Taylor was born in Wales to an English-born father of Jamaican descent, and Welsh mother.
 Between 1911 and 1948 the British Boxing Board of Control (BBBofC) operated a colour bar which prevented non-white boxers from competing for British titles.
 As his father was black, Taylor was deemed "not white enough to be British" and was denied the opportunity to challenge for any professional national belts, despite being the first black boxer to represent Great Britain at the Olympics.

 In 2021, as part of Black History Month, a plaque was unveiled at The Court House in Merthyr Tydfil, where Taylor used to train.
 His family took this opportunity to demand an apology from the BBBofC, for their discriminatory actions of the past towards Taylor and the other black boxers who were barred from competing for the British titles.
 Their cause was championed by Merthyr Tydfil and Rhymney Member of Parliament, Gerald Jones, who raised the issue on the floor of the House of Commons on 27 October.

+A play entitled "The Fight" staged by the Welsh theatre company Theatr na nÓg prompted more than 300 Welsh schoolchildren to write to the British Boxing Board of Control to ask for an apology for having banned Taylor from fighting for the title on the grounds of his skin colour.